AuralinACC/Auralin_Viewport/README.md

 ## Acknowledgements
 Special thanks to the World of Warcraft addon community for their support and contributions.
+Thank you to sp00n for suggesting a fix to the WorldFrame resetting after certain cut scenes.

 ## Contact
 For support or inquiries, please contact Auralin#1305 on B.net or auralin on Discord.